hoeseung18k/librouteros-docs/docs/extras.rst

     .. versionadded:: 1.1

-.. function:: strdiff(welem, pelem, splchr)
+.. py:function:: strdiff(welem, pelem, splchr)

     Compare two strings and return items from *welem* not present in *pelem*.
 Items from *pelem*, *welem* are splitted by *splchr* and compared.
 Returns (unordered) string joined by *splchr*.